 I do love a good list!!
 It gives me so much clarity over what I need to do.
 I give the tasks numbers of importance and I allow myself a break once each one is done so that I don’t try and do everything at once.
 Writing things down always makes me feel better and less stressed by the amount of things that need doing.

 Surround yourself with positivity.

 This is a generally life rule that I stick to, but it applies here too.
 Make sure you surround yourself with like-minded, positive people who raise you up and keep you feeling positive.
 Negative people can be a real drain for your mental health and in turn make you less productive and happy whilst working.
 I am also fascinated with the Law Of Attraction and manifesting money and luck into my life which is such a powerful force for positivity.

 I’d love to know if you have any additional ways for how to reduce stress that you can add, please get involved in the comments and share your tips.

-Check out this video if you want more ways to reduce stress and be more mindful.
+Check out these videos if you want more ways to reduce stress and be more mindful.